Salmon-Nation-Decentralized-Alliance/theia/README.md

 [cncli](https://github.com/AndrewWestberg/cncli) ping is used to determine if each relay is online and running a recent version of the Cardano protocol.

+See the [ping README.md](ping/README.md) for instructions on running the `process_pool.py` and `ping_relay.py` tools which gather the information for Theia dashboard.

+See the [dashboard README.md](dashboard/README.md) for instructions on building and deploying the Theia dashboard.